 What is Forest School?

 Forest school is an educational approach that was developed in the 1950's in Sweden and Denmark.
-In forest school, children spend time outdoors in local woodlands, county parks, prairies and/or any space that is wild and green!
+In forest school, children spend time outdoors in local woodlands, county parks, prairies and any space that is wild and green!
 Forest school is essentially a classroom without walls.

 Forest School Principles: